dmckinnon/stitch/README.md

 All of this is explained with nice diagrams in the AI Shack link above.

-### Stop!
+### Stop - Exercise 3
-At this point you should know enough theory to make at least a good attempt at the algorithm - if you are trying to implement this yourself.
+At this point you should know enough theory to make at least a good attempt at Feature Description - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

-The section after contains minor notes, but nothing important.
+Once this is working (Admittedly, this is hard to test without the next section), go on to **Feature Matching**.
+I actually recommend doing them together, but up to you.
+Feature matching is a good way to test Feature Description.

 ### Tunable parameters
 Technically, ILLUMINANCE_BOUND and NN_RATIO, both in Features.h, are tunable parameters, but Lowe (the inventor of SIFT) tuned these parameters already and found the values they have to be experimentally pretty good.
 Still, feel free to change them.